dashpay/docs/wallets/electrum/installation.rst

 .. meta::
-   :description: How to install and create a new Dash Electrum wallet on Windows, Linux, macOS and Android
+   :description: How to create a new Dash Electrum wallet on Windows, Linux, macOS and Android
-   :keywords: dash, mobile, wallet, electrum, android, linux, windows, macos, installation, compile
+   :keywords: dash, mobile, wallet, electrum, android, linux, windows, macos, compile

 .. _electrum-installation: